Spring Garden Revival

 Understanding Thatch Buildup in Lansing’s Heavy Clay Soils

-• Water ponding after rain due to poor infiltration
+• Water ponding after light rain

 • Thinning turf despite fertilization

-• Moss growth in shaded, moist areas
+• Moss growth in shaded areas

-• Increased disease pressure (e.g., summer patch, necrotic ring spot)
+• Increased disease pressure

 Lansing Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Lansing’s wetlands, streams, or conservation lands requires careful coordination with the local Environmental Commission.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District lands—may need permits and must follow buffer zone regulations to prevent erosion and sediment runoff.
-Seasonal restrictions often apply, especially during the spring nesting season (April-May), when ground-nesting birds are present; visual surveys are recommended before starting work.
-Erosion control measures, such as immediate overseeding or temporary mulching, are critical for exposed clay soils, which are highly prone to runoff.
-For guidance on compliance, buffer zone requirements, and permit applications, contact: Lansing Boards and Commissions
+Dethatching near Lansing’s wetlands, streams, and conservation lands requires careful coordination with the local Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District lands, must observe buffer zone regulations and may need permits for lawn work.
+Seasonal restrictions are in place to protect wildlife, especially during the April-May nesting period for ground-nesting birds; visual surveys are recommended before starting dethatching.
+Erosion control is critical in these areas, as exposed clay soils are highly prone to runoff.
+Best practices include immediate overseeding, use of erosion control blankets on slopes, and strict adherence to municipal permit procedures.
+For guidance on environmental compliance and permit requirements, contact:

 3141 Ridge Road, Lansing, IL 60438